Distraught couple's warning to dog owners after family pet dies following grooming

 "When I got there I was in hysterics.
 I sat on the steps, bawling my eyes out.

-"The lady [from the groomers] came up to me and said 'she loved the hair dryer.
-That shows the incompetence.
-She overheated her with the hair dryer."
+"The lady [from the groomers] came up to me and said 'she loved the hair dryer.'"

 Laura said: "This could have been so easily prevented and was so easily spotted.
 She was 44 degrees.